Sea stacks on the Oregon coast hint at how far the headlands used to extend © Lidija Kamansky/Getty Images

 One of the more laid-back beach resorts on Oregon's coast is the hamlet of Manzanita, boasting lovely white-sand beaches and a slightly upscale clientele.
 It's much smaller and far less hyped than Cannon Beach, and still retains a peaceful atmosphere, although there's a lot more going on here these days than even a few years ago.
 Still, it's easy to find peace and quiet, relax on the beach, and take part in some mellow activities.

 To stretch your legs a bit, hike up nearby Neahkahnie Mountain, from where you get a spectacular view over the coast.
 Oswald West State Park shouldn't be missed, either.
 This beautiful preserve just north of Manzanita is comprised of dense coastal rainforest and two headlands.
 For a good hike, take the 2.4-mile trail to Cape Falcon, which offers expansive views and good birdwatching.
-Surfers and body boarders can head a quarter-mile from the highway parking lot to Short Sand Beach, which offers good waves.
-There are kayaking opportunities just 4 miles south in Wheeler.
+Surfers and bodyboarders can head a quarter-mile from the highway parking lot to Short Sand Beach, which offers good waves.
+There are also kayaking opportunities just four miles south in Wheeler.

 7. Brookings

-Just 6 miles from the California border, Brookings is a balmy commercial town on the bay of the Chetco River.
-Winter temperatures hover around 60°F (15°C), making Brookings the state's 'banana belt' and a mecca for retirees.
+Just six miles from the California border, Brookings is a balmy commercial town on the bay of the Chetco River.
+Winter temperatures hover around 60°F, making Brookings the state's "banana belt" and a hotspot for retirees.
 Four miles north of Brookings, US 101 winds over 11 miles of headlands through Samuel H Boardman State Park, which contains some of Oregon's most beautiful coastline.
-Along the highway are a number of roadside turnouts and picnic areas with short trails leading to secluded beaches and dramatic viewpoints.
+Along the highway are several roadside turnouts and picnic areas with short trails leading to secluded beaches and dramatic viewpoints.
 Marching far out to sea are tiny island chains, home to shorebirds and braying sea lions.

 Roads lead inland from Brookings up the Chetco River to the western edge of the Kalmiopsis Wilderness.
 Oregon's only redwood forests are also found in this area – head to Alfred A Loeb State Park to see them, although the real giants are further south in California.